Steviggio/Booki/issues.md

 - Breakpoints Y

 - Header / Nav
-    - Adjust the top border of the header links for the hover effect N
+    - Adjust the top border of the header links for the hover effect Y

 - Search bar:
     - "search form" implementation in the HTML file Y
-    - Adding the "magnifying glass" icon for the reponsive design of the "search form" N
+    - Adding the "magnifying glass" icon for the reponsive design of the "search form" Y

 - Cards:
     - the entire card is clickable Y

     Renting Cards :
     - shadow effect on the card Y
     - "Alt" attributes N